 - If a child is injured or in pain, call 911.

 - Immediately inform a pastor, who will in turn inform the associate pastor on the Child Protection Committee and the CPC chair.

-- Document the suspected abuse by completing a Report of Suspected Child Abuse.
-If an incident is reported that does not rise to the level of making a mandated report, the CPC chair will inform the child’s parents or guardians of the concern and document the meeting.
+- Document the suspected abuse by completing a Suspected Child Abuse Incident Report.
+If an incident is reported that does not rise to the level of making a mandated report, the CPC chair will inform the child's parents or guardians of the concern and document the meeting.

 Followup, Investigation, and Documentation.
 CMC and its leadership are not responsible for investigating or determining whether or not abuse has occurred.
 It may be necessary to ask the child or person alleging the abuse has occurred for some clarification solely in order to determine if there is cause to believe abuse may have occurred.
 Beyond that, detailed interviews and questioning with the child or the alleged abuser will be conducted by legal authorities, not CMC.
 The congregation will cooperate fully with government authorities in the investigation.
 While allegations are treated in strict confidence, all reporting and cooperation will be documented in a log of phone calls, personal visits, and written reports.
 The log and associated documents will be kept in a secure file in the church office.
 All communications regarding the report of suspected child abuse shall attempt to protect the dignity and privacy of those persons affected by the report including the alleged victim and the person suspected of abuse, while at the same time ensuring that investigation authorities remain fully informed.

 - Following the report of suspected abuse to DSS or the CPS Hotline, a pastor will inform the parent or guardian of the alleged victim of the suspected abuse, unless a parent or guardian is the alleged abuser.
 If a parent or guardian is the alleged abuser, DSS or law enforcement will make the first contact about the allegation.